xhajnal/DiPS/README.md

 ****
 ### 2. SETUP CONFIG

-in the main folder there is `config.ini` file.
+In the main folder there is `config.ini` file.
 Please fill in required paths.

 * `prism_path`: path to PRISM `PRISM\bin\`
 * `z3_path`: path to z3 `MYZ3\bin\python`.